qfwc258/circuidipity/content/2015-08-10-chromebook-liftoff-splashdown.rst

 :date: 2015-08-10 15:12:00
 :slug: chromebook-liftoff-splashdown
-:tags: chromebook, shell, programming, debian, linux
+:tags: chromebook, shell, programming, linux

 Create shell scripts to configure a Debian-powered Chromebook when it leaves and returns home.